jdede/inet-showcases/_docs/visualizer/instrument/index.md

 The client is configured to move horiztontally back and forth, initially moving away from the server.
-The hosts are configured to use `AARFRateControl`, so the wifi speed and the application level throughput are expected to gradually drop as the client moves away from the server.
+The hosts are configured to use `AarfRateControl`, so the wifi speed and the application level throughput are expected to gradually drop as the client moves away from the server.